Stock Exchange: Do Not Invest In Bitcoin, Trade It!

 Felix: You don’t “invest” in Bitcoin, you trade it!
 Didn’t you learn anything from Professor Damodaran's table earlier in this report?

-BH: Great, thanks Felix.
+BH: Great, thanks, Felix.
 How about you Oscar, did you look at Bitcoin this week?

 Oscar: I did look at Bitcoin.
 I added it to my universe of US and emerging market ETFs, and as you can see in the following ranking, Bitcoin ranks at the very top (i.e. it’s very attractive).

-BH: And what is your selection process Oscar?
+BH: And what is your selection process, Oscar?

-Oscar: I am also a momentum trader, but my average holding period is typically about 6-weeks.
+Oscar: I am also a momentum trader, but my average holding period is typically about 6 weeks.
 I rotate into another sector when it’s time to exit, and I also use stops to control risk.

 BH: I do find it interesting that Bitcoin ranks so highly in both your and Felix’s models, but I suppose I shouldn’t be surprised considering the current momentum-based market environment.